harshitsan/hacktoberfest-2019/README.md

 ## Ready, Steady, Go... :turtle: :rabbit2:
 ### Give this Project a Star :star:

-If you liked working on this project, please share this project as much as you can and star this project to help as many people in opensource as you can.
+If you liked working on this project, please share this project with your friends and in community as much as you can and please  star this project to help as many people in opensource to reach as you can.

 :tada: :confetti_ball: :smiley: _**Happy Contributing**_ :smiley: :confetti_ball: :tada: